ospfranco/ospfranco.github.io/_posts/2021-02-24-how-to-create-a-javascript-jsi-module.md

 ```

 Without going into detail, a couple of things to notice:

 - We are importing the **React/RCTBridge+Private** header file, which is the one that exposes the jsi bindings.
 - The important work is done on the **setBridge** function, here we get a reference to the `cxxBridge.runtime`, this is a **runtime** object that is necessary for all the manipulations in the C++ code to create JavaScript values.
-We pass this runtime into a *install\[YOUR_PROJECT_NAME]* function where we will create the JSI functions.
+We pass this runtime into a `installSequel` (you can rename it later) function where we will create the JSI bindings.

-### Writing our bindings
+### Actual bindings

 You can now go to the `cpp` folder in the root of the project, there builder-bob should have created some basic c++ for you to use, you can delete it and create a header file (react-native-sequel.h in my case) and it's implementation (react-native-sequel.cpp).